Wildlander-mod/Support/Docs/FAQ.md

 * Unpack the contents of the correct zip file for your installation into <install path>\content\profiles\.

 If you have added additional Mods - you will need to re-enable & re-organise your load order.
-Finally if you had profile specific saves - recreated th saves directory and restore your saves from your backup.
+Finally if you had profile specific saves - recreated the saves directory and restore your saves from your backup.

 ---